<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Leaders in HROs don’t sit back and wait for employees to report concerns.
 They create conditions for openness by communicating frequently and regularly with employees.
 They show respect for individuals by taking their concerns seriously and providing feedback when information is shared.
 They visit the places where work is done to observe and ask questions, a practice commonly called Gemba Walks.Free eBook: Guide to Successful Gemba Walks

 Resilience in High-Reliability Organizations means the ability to anticipate trouble spots and improvise when the unexpected occurs.
-The organization must be able to identify errors that require correction while at the same time innovating solutions within a dynamic environment.
+The organization must be able to identify errors that require correction while simultaneously innovating solutions in a dynamic environment.
 They prepare in advance for emergencies and have clear means of communication and control.

 To foster resilience, leaders in HROs emphasize the importance of working together in multidisciplinary teams and removing barriers to cross-functional collaboration.
 They encourage flexibility in team members to accommodate changes in conditions or resources.
 Team members are explicitly trained on how to manage unexpected events.